idaholab/virtual_test_bed/doc/content/pbfhr/g_fhr/pronghorn.md

 *Model summarized, documented, and uploaded by Dr. Mustafa Jaradat and Dr. Samuel Walker*

 Pronghorn is the thermal hydraulics solver we use to simulate fluid flow and conjugate heat transfer in the gFHR core.
-In the same input file, we model the heat transfer in the solid phase in the core and heat conduction in the solid components around the core, for a total of five equations: conservation of mass, x- and y-momentum (in RZ), fluid and solid energy.
+In the same input file, we model the heat transfer in the solid phase in the core and heat conduction in the solid components around the core, for a total of five equations: conservation of mass, x- and y-momentum (in RZ coordinates), fluid and solid energy.

 We are using the finite volume capabilities in MOOSE to model all these physics.
-We use an weakly-compressible approximation for the fluid flow, with a Boussinesq approximation to model buoyancy.
+We use an weakly-compressible approximation for the fluid flow.
 There are various closures used in the pebble bed for the heat transfer coefficients, the drag models, which are detailed in the [Pronghorn manual](https://inldigitallibrary.inl.gov/sites/sti/sti/Sort_24425.pdf).
 For a more detailed analyses of the specific Navier-Stokes equations that are solved for FHRs please see the [Mark 1 Pronghorn Model](pbfhr/mark_1/steady/pronghorn.md).

 ## Problem Parameters